The Lewis Gun — Seven Fascinating Facts About the Light Machine Gun That Changed Warfare

 A curved rail installed on the upper wing of a bi-plane allowed pilots to pull the Lewis gun down to change magazines.
 (Image source: WikiMedia Commons)

-On more than one occasion, wing mounted Lewis guns posed risks to pilots, who often had to switch out the drum magazines while still keeping their aircraft under control.
-The famous British flier, Louis Strange, experiences these dangers first-hand.
+On more than one occasion, wing mounted Lewis guns posed risks to pilots who often had to switch out the drum magazines while still keeping their aircraft under control.
+The famous British flier, Louis Strange, experienced these dangers first-hand.
 On May 10, 1915, while flying a Martinsyde S.1 scout in a dogfight against a German plane, Strange had to stand up in his cockpit seat to change the empty drum.
 After releasing the controls to insert a new magazine, the aircraft rolled over and Strange fell out.
 Miraculously, he managed to grab hold of the Lewis gun but found himself hanging on for dear life while the plane plummeted to the ground.
 After a few terrifying seconds, Strange managed to hook a leg back into the cockpit and climb aboard.
 The German crew caught a glimpse of the spectacle and, believing that Strange had fallen to his death, claimed the kill.

 German troops carrying captured Lewis guns.